mramshaw/Kubernetes/Replicated MySQL (Dynamic Volumes)/README.md

 	mysql> exit

-Now query the replicated __mysql-read-only__ to verify that the data just inserted has indeed been propogated:
+Now query the replicated __mysql-read-only__ to verify that the data just inserted has indeed been propagated:

 	$ kubectl run -it --rm --image=mysql:5.7 mysql-client --restart=Never -- mysql -h mysql-read-only -e "SELECT * FROM test.messages"
 	+---------+